finalzerd/training_tracker/README.md

 # FJ Training Tracker

-This repo is used to track the progress of FJ courses on a google sheet and reset the courses as needed.
+This repo is used to periodically update the google sheets that track FJ trainees progress on udemy and youtube courses.

 # Setup
 ```